Introduction

 It is very important that you confirm that you are able to attend on this date.
 If you cannot attend, we might be able to offer the opportunity to another candidate.
 Due to demand for places, we cannot guarantee to offer an alternative date.

-If you have applied to our London campus your interview will take place via Microsoft Teams and you will receive a calendar invite.
-Please log into Microsoft Teams at least 5 minutes prior to your interview (to make sure that you give yourself time to sort any problems you may have joining) using the link at the bottom of your calendar invite.
+Please log into Microsoft Teams at least 5 minutes prior to your interview (to make sure that you give yourself time to sort any problems you may have joining) using the link in your email.
 The interviewing tutor will join you there at the time of your interview.

 Location

-London applicants – your interview will take place virtually via Microsoft Teams
+Your interview will take place virtually via Microsoft Teams.

-Staff will be available 5 minutes prior to your stated arrival time.
+If you have requested an in-person interview you will be informed of the location.
+Please observe the arrival time and room detailed.
+Staff will be available 5 minutes prior to your stated time and location.
 If you arrive earlier than this, there are a number of catering outlets on campus serving drinks and hot and cold snacks should you need somewhere to wait before attending your interview.

 PRE-INTERVIEW CHECKS